-We are a patchwork family of four with three boys (12, 15 and 40something) and one adult.
+We are a patchwork family of four with three boys (13, 16 and 40something) and one adult (35).
 Sort of.
-Five years ago we met in Munich.
-That’s also where our centre of operations was until just recently before we started our trip in Greece.
+Six years ago we met in Munich.
+That’s also where our centre of operations was until the summer of 2016 when we started our trip in Greece.

 And that’s us:

-Jari (12) loves fixing stuff and all things technology.
+Jari (13) loves fixing stuff and all things technology.
 When he was little his „Why-Phase“ was soon replaced by a nerve-wrecking „What-if-Phase“ that’s still going on today and eventually robbed his mother of her sanity.
-Jari likes to experiment, not so much with food though.
+Jari likes to experiment, especially with technology and computers.
 He never believes anything or anyone and inherently disagrees.
 He lived in Taiwan with his mother before he started primary school in Munich.
 His favourite food is Chinese dumplings.

-Yannick (15) is our sporty spice – any sport he tries he is good at.
-He loves music and hates when he is told that he is musical.
+Yannick (16) is our sporty spice – any sport he tries he is good at.
+He loves music and hates when he is told that he is musically gifted.
 As quarter Greek Yannick loves olives but strangely hates tomatoes and Apfelstrudel.
-He loves to go diving with his Dad, he seems to be safer inside the water than outside (keywords fish hook and open hatches).
+He loves to go diving and spearfishing and he seems to be safer inside the water than outside (keywords fish hook and open hatches).
 He likes to start sentences with „Did you know…“.

 Yannick grew up in England and only came to Germany when he turned 10 and talks English with a posh British accent.

-Rike (34) doesn’t really know how to sail, gets seasick and can’t dive (unable to equalize pressure) – but except for that she is an expert in everything and she manages everything in 6 languages.
+Rike (35) doesn’t really know how to sail, gets seasick and can’t dive (unable to equalize pressure) – but except for that she is an expert in everything.
 After having read a book about a sailing family she decided that could be interesting.
-Rike likes to cook Japanese/Chinese/Korean food (tries to anyway) and experiment with ancient household methods, enjoys learning foreign languages, owns nail polish in fifty shades of not-grey and the force is with her.
+Rike likes to cook Japanese/Chinese/Korean food (tries to anyway) and experiment with ancient household methods, plays various instruments, enjoys learning foreign languages (she’s now on number 8), owns nail polish in fifty shades of not-grey and the force is with her.